aurelpow/nba_project_stats/README.md

   The final result is a table with 3 rows per team (corresponding to the 3 positions Guard, Forward and Center) and a percentage based on the
   opponents' statistics, allowing you to judge whether the team is above or below the defensive level of the other teams in the league.
 A negative impact means that the team in question defends well against players in the position under analysis, and the opposite for a positive impact.

+**- NBA_test_models : **
+This script measure the average size of the mistakes in a collection of predictions(fantasy, points, rebounds etc.)
+To do this we filter the last database scrapted with removing the last game played for each player, after that we compare with stats for the last nba games date played